larsenjohn/herebyaccident/_posts/2016-04-05-basic-linux-commands.md

 	mysqladmin -u root -p status

-Or with
+Or with this if you are logged in as root already

-	service mysqld status
+	service mysql status

 If it isn't you'll get a message something like this...